constantinadrian/savour/README.md

     - [w3schools](https://www.w3schools.com/jsref/event_onerror.asp) - used if an error occurs when loading an image

-    - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events) - for touch events on IOS as the navbar didn't close on click event on IOS when the click was on document.
+    - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events) - for touch events on IOS as the navbar didn't close on click event on IOS when the click was on the document.
 Also used MDN Web Docs for general info

     - [Jinja Docs](https://jinja.palletsprojects.com/en/3.0.x/templates/#import) - for import and general info